webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 `Single Page`
 :   Crawls a single URL and does not include any linked pages.

-`List of Pages`
+`List of Pages` <a name="list-of-pages"></a>
-:   Crawls only specified URLs and does not include any linked pages (unless [_Include Any Linked Page_](#include-any-linked-page) is enabled).
-Each URL must be entered on its own line.
-URLs can be entered directly into the designated text area or uploaded as a text file.
-These options cannot be combined in a single workflow.
+:   Crawls a list of specified URLs.

+    Select one of two options to provide a list of URLs:

-    Up to 100 URLs can be entered into the text area.
-If you paste a list of over 100 URLs, Browsertrix will automatically convert the list into a text file and attach it to the workflow.
-Text files can be viewed and deleted from within the workflow, but cannot be edited in place.
+    *Enter URLs* - If the list is small enough, 100 URLs or less, the URLs can be entered directly into the text area.
+If a large list is pasted into the textbox, it will be converted into an uploaded URL list and attached to the workflow.

+    *Upload URL List* - A longer list of URLs can be provided as a text file, containing one URL per line.
+The text file may not exceed 25MB, but there is no limit to the number of URLs in the file.
+Once a file is added, a link will be provided to view the file (but not edit it).
+To change the file, a new file can be uploaded in its place.

-   Ensure each URL is on its own line so the crawler can queue all provided URLs for crawling.
-It will continue queuing until it reaches either the organization's pages per crawl limit or the crawl workflow's page limit.
-Once one of these limits is hit, it will stop queuing additional URLs.
-Duplicate URLs will be queued only once, while invalid URLs will be skipped and not queued at all.
-The crawl will fail if the list contains no valid URLs or if there is a file formatting error.
+    For both options, each line should contain a valid URL (starting with https:// or http://).
+Invalid or duplicate URLs will be skipped.
+The crawl will fail if the list contains no valid URLs or if the file is not a list of URLs.

+    While the uploaded text file can contain an unlimited number of URLs, the crawl will still be limited by the [page limit](#max-pages) for the workflow or organization - URLs beyond the limit will not be crawled.

+    If both a list of entered list and an uploaded file are provided, the currently selected option will be used.

 `In-Page Links`
 :   Crawls only the specified URL and treats linked sections of the page as distinct pages.